 Depending upon the number of people for whom you’re paying, airfare can be the most expensive part of any trip.
 It’s typically not for us, not just because we’re a childless couple, but also because we know where and when to purchase airfare.
 The easiest, quickest way to free airfare is credit card sign-up bonuses.
 Over the last few years, we’ve leveraged sign-up bonuses with Southwest, United, and Delta to secure multiple free flights.
 In the case of Southwest, we were able to earn a companion pass for a year thanks to their credit card from Chase!

 Our travel dates are normally more flexible, and we largely travel based upon when there are deals.
 If this describes your travels, there are a variety of resources you should use.
 Again, my favorite is Airwarewatchdog.
 I receive a daily email from Airfarewatchdog with the lowest prices available for dozens of destinations.
 I quickly scan the email for bargains on destinations to which we might be interested in traveling, and occasionally, I find a steal.

 For Priceline, users of that site post their recently accepted bids along with the hotel and dates booked so others use that information to formulate their own bids.
 For Hotwire, users post which hotels they were awarded, along with the price, region, dates, and amenities listed by Hotwire.
 Depending upon the hotel density in the given area, readers can use this information to game the Hotwire system and figure out which hotel they’re bidding on through Hotwire.

 There has long been backlash against credit cards for their unsavory side, but savvy consumers should absolutely have multiple credit cards.
 To suggest otherwise is hogwash.
 Much like light sabers, credit cards can be a harmful pain-inflicting weapon or an awesome tool.
-Use them like an awesome tool.
+Use them responsibly and they are an awesome tool.

 First, and this is directed at a lot of people reading this site, the Disney Visa is not a good credit card for everyday use.
 Yes, it has some perks that can come in handy for Disney trips, but its rewards are paltry, which should be of far greater concern.
 So instead of this being your primary-use card, look at sites like NerdWallet.com to determine which credit card is right for you based upon your spending habits and perks-preferences.